dnw2022/k8s-certs/README.md

 # Switching between GKE, DOKS and AKS

-Just point to the DOKS or GKE load balancer in the Cloudflare portal or temporarily update your /etc/hosts file
+Just point to the DOKS, GKE or AKS load balancer in the Cloudflare portal under DNS entries or temporarily update your /etc/hosts file.

 # LoadBalancer public ip